 To recreate the flavor of my childhood I have come up with a recipe for sausage filling, with seasonings that mimic the original taste of Irish sausages.

 When you look at the ingredients above you will notice a lot of spice jars.
-The key to success is the right blend of spices for the sausage meat.
-Here is the ingredient list:
+The key to success is the right blend of spices and herbs for the sausage meat.

 Grind the spices together until a dry powder results.